commandops/commandops.github.io/posts/starter-scen.md

 Link to [Starter Scen for DB3000](/assets/scens/StarterScenario-DB3000.scen)
 Link to [Starter Scen for CWDB](/assets/scens/StarterScen-CWDB-Version.scen)

-(CWDB Scen not ready yet, you cannot change the DB from one to the other)

 Reference for what is included:

 ## Before You Do Anything Else: